A-League Men: In Australia

-From the start of the 2005–06 season to the 2012–13 season, television coverage of the A-League in Australia had been restricted to the subscription-only Fox Sports channel, to which only 7% of Australian residents had access.
+From the start of the 2005–06 season to the 2012–13 season, television coverage of the A-League in Australia was restricted to the subscription-only Fox Sports channel, to which only 7% of Australian residents had access.

-On 19 November 2012, free-to-air Australian public broadcasting television network SBS secured the shared rights, alongside long-time A-League broadcasters Fox Sports, to the A-League from the 2013–14 season with a A$160 million four-year broadcast deal.
+On 19 November 2012, free-to-air Australian public broadcasting television network Special Broadcasting Service (SBS) secured the shared rights, alongside long-time A-League broadcasters Fox Sports, to the A-League from the 2013–14 season with a A$160 million four-year broadcast deal.

 SBS's coverage ended in the 2016–17 season, with Network Ten securing free-to-air broadcast rights.
 Ten simulcasted the Fox Sports coverage of the Saturday night fixture on its digital multichannel One.

 From the 2019–20 season, ABC TV has broadcast one game a weekend (Saturday 5pm) live on its primary channel.
 It also has the right to broadcast delayed coverage of some finals matches and the Grand Final.
 Fox Sport's contract with the A-League, which was renegotiated in June 2020 amidst the COVID-19 pandemic, concluded in July 2021.

 Since August 2021, as part of a five-year deal with ViacomCBS, the A-Leagues are being broadcast by Network 10 and Paramount+ streaming service.
 Initially one A-League Men match per weekend was broadcast on Ten's main channel and all matches were streamed on Paramount.
-As of the 2022–23 season, Paramount streams all matches and two matches per weekend are broadcast on 10 Bold.
+Paramount+ and 10 hold the A-League Men broadcasting rights through to the end of the 2025-26 season, with two A-League Men matches broadcast live and free on 10 Drama at 5.00pm and 7.35pm AEDT on Saturday every week.